 Last year, British Airways received 31,000 Cabin Crew applications from which 2,000 candidates were chosen.
-And the airline is now accepting applications for its Mixed Fleet crew based at Heathrow Airport.
-The deadline for submissions is 08th June.
+At the present time, British Airways is only accepting applications for direct entry, Customer Service Managers.
+The deadline for applications is 14th July 2017.

 Despite a recent pay dispute, the competition to join British Airways is fierce and candidates have to get through a multi-layered recruitment process before they’re offered the job.
 Whether you apply to join the Mixed Fleet crew at Heathrow or wish to work with BA at Gatwick or London City airport’s the recruitment process is the same (and just as tough).